abinit/abinit/doc/tutorial/gwr1.md

 1) Initial step:

-- Select the k-points where QP gaps are wanted.
+- Select the $\kk$-points where QP gaps are wanted.
   Usually the VBM and the CBM so that one can use [[gwr_sigma_algo]] 2
 - Fix the [[ngkpt]] $\kk$-mesh in the WFK file to a resonable value and produce "enough" [[nband]] states
 - Set an initial value for [[gwr_ntau]] in the GWR run.